Anisotropic compact stars: Constraining model parameters to account for physical features of tidal Love numbers: Stability Analysis of the model

 \subsection{TOV equation}

-A star remain in static equilibrium under the forces namely, gravitational force ($F_g$), hydrostatics force ($F_h$) and anisotropic force ($F_a$).
-This condition is formulated mathematically as TOV equation by Tolman-Oppenheimer-Volkoff which is described by the conservation equation given by
+A star remains in static equilibrium under the forces, namely the gravitational force ($F_g$), hydrostatics force ($F_h$) and anisotropic force ($F_a$).
+This condition is formulated mathematically as TOV equation provided by Tolman~\cite{Tolman} and Oppenheimer and Volkoff~\cite{OV} which is described by the conservation equation as